Claudio-Sjo/HID_linux_xbmc_driver/README.markdown

 $ cat /proc/bus/input/devices

-replace 1d57 and ac01 with the values of your device
+replace 1241 and e000 with the values of your device

-$ sudo ./hid_mapper --lookup-id --learn --manufacturer 1d57 --product ac01
+$ sudo ./hid_mapper --learn --manufacturer 1d57 --product ac01

 This will display the key codes for each key-down and key-up event

 Pipe the output into a file to save some typing and push every button on the remote that you want to map (remember the sequence you pushed the buttons :-) )

-$ sudo ./hid_mapper --lookup-id --learn --manufacturer 1d57 --product ac01 > mydevice.map
+$ sudo ./hid_mapper --learn --manufacturer 1241 --product e000 > mydevice.map

 Now edit mydevice.map, remove the key codes of the key-up events (usually only zeros), remove the blanks and assign the keys as you like.
 The result should look like this: